Click a question below to learn more. Be sure to send us any additional questions; we'd like to answer them here.

 What browser should I use?

 On MacOS, Windows, or Linux, we recommend that you use the Chrome browser, however, Firefox also works.
-We do not recommend the IE browser since we have not tested our tools on that platform.
+Safari and IE are not supported.

 What languages (other than Old English, Latin, etc) does Lexomic analysis work with?

-We have worked hard on the initial tool in our pipeline, scrubber, so that it will handle texts of almost any file type (raw .txt, Unicode, .sgml, .html, .xml, even .docx) and language.
+We have worked hard on the functionality of "scrubbing" so that it will handle texts of almost any file type (raw .txt, Unicode, .sgml, .html, .xml) and language, however, HTML and XML parsing are not full-fledged parsers.

 How reliable are Lexomic results?
 Is there any way to verify their reliability?

 Excellent question.
-Every set of chunks from a text or texts will produce a dendrogram.
+When making dendrograms, every set of chunks from a text or texts will produce a dendrogram.
 Your question really asks how we can assign confidence measures for any and all clades (groups) in the dendrogram.
 We are currently prototyping a new tool (not yet available) called "trueTree" that performs a bootstrapping method that assigns levels of confidence to our dendrograms.

 Is lexomics analysis in general and are dendrograms in particular unqiue to your research group?